 Most people are aware of the serious problem of prisoner-on-prisoner sexual abuse and assault, but many people may not realize how common it is for prison supervisors and other employees to abuse inmates.

 Many states have laws which state that inmates are not able to legally consent to sex with employees of their correctional facility.
-Those laws don't seem to have worked.
-According to The Washington Times, guards and staff committed about half of all prison sexual assaults in 2011.
 Many of these assaults, however, go unreported due to an legitimate fear of reprisal, along with a belief that no one will believe the inmate.

 Unfortunately, it’s common for predatory prison employees to avoid criminal punishment for sexual abuse.
 Many inmates may take a long time to report the incident or never file a report at all.
 This makes it more difficult to acquire the physical evidence necessary for a conviction in criminal court.